HMAS Warramunga (I44): Post-war

 Warramunga returned to duty in February 1955, and remained in Australian waters until May 1955, when she sailed to the Far East for exercises with the Royal Navy and Royal New Zealand Navy.
 Warramunga stayed in the area, and became one of the first Australian warships assigned to the Far East Strategic Reserve.
 She returned on 19 December.
 In April 1957, the destroyer was involved in South East Asia Treaty Organisation exercises.
 In 1958, she operated again with the Strategic Reserve.

 Decommissioning and fate

-Warramunga paid off to reserve at Sydney on 7 December 1959.
+Warramunga was paid off to reserve at Sydney on 7 December 1959.
 The ship was marked for disposal on 22 May 1961.
 She was sold to Kinoshita and Company Limited on 15 February 1963, and was towed to Japan for ship breaking.

+Tributes

+Active from about 1947 to at least 2002, there was an Ex-HMAS Warramunga Association, for former crew.
+By 2021, it may have renamed as the HMAS Warramunga Veterans' Association.

+Warramunga Avenue, East Tamworth, New South Wales was named by the area's well-known businessman Bruce Morison Treloar (1926–2014) who served aboard the ship as an ordinary seaman then able seaman in World War II after he joined the navy in late-1944.
+He also named Arunta Place after the who performed duties alongside the Warramunga, and Eight Bells Way for the duty period.
+The Warramunga Association also met in Tamworth as part of the 60th anniversary of the ship's commissioning in 2002.